The busiest, most stressful — and most profitable — time of the year to be an eCommerce business owner is fast approaching.

 What's the best way to drive traffic with Facebook ads?

-The ad set level of your campaign is where you can select the budget and audience that you want to target.
+The ad set level of your campaign is where you can set your budget and select the audience you want to target.

 Once you're there you can either select the lookalike audience that you want to target from the Custom Audiences section, or you can target new people by using the Detailed Targeting option and selecting a demographic, interest, or behaviour that relates to your target demographic.